-The exact date you get your results might depend on your school or college.
-They normally receive Btec results the day before A-level results come out, but students may only be given them on the same day as A-levels.
-Depending on your subjects and courses, you might even get some results in July.
+Your school or college normally receive Btec results the day before A-level results come out, but students may only be given them on the same day as A-levels.

 Btec students will also already know some individual unit grades from completed units.

 Your school or college should be able to let you know when and how you’ll be able to pick up your Btec results.
 You might have to get them in person, or they could be sent to you in the post or by email.